alainm23/planify/README.md

     sudo ninja install
     com.github.alainm23.planner

-## Donations
+## Support
-Stripe is not yet available in my country, If you like Planner and you want to support its development, consider donating via [PayPal](https://www.paypal.me/alainm23)
+If you like Planner and you want to support its development,consider supporting via [Patreon](https://www.patreon.com/alainm23) or [PayPal](https://www.paypal.me/alainm23)

-Made with ❤ in Perú
+Made with 💗 in Perú